 Medium Peel Introduction

-Chemical peels are one of the most popular non-invasive cosmetic procedures performed to rejuvenate the appearance of the skin.
-Over time, factors such as sun damage, heredity, diet, and repetitive muscle movement contribute to the formation of lines and wrinkles in the face.
+are one of the most popular non-invasive cosmetic procedures performed to rejuvenate the appearance of the skin.
+Over time, factors such as sun damage

 Like superficial peels, treatment results depend on the concentration of trichloroacetic acid applied during the procedure.
 This is because solutions with a higher concentration penetrate more deeply into the skin.
 Although individuals with dark complexions are at an increased risk for skin discoloration, medium peels can be used successfully on individuals with fair and olive complexions.

 One of the most common types of chemical peels, medium peels are a safe, effective method of treating fine to moderate lines, pigmentation abnormalities, acne scars, and blotchiness of the skin.